danielromila/VFO-10-KHz-160-MHz/README.md

   A part of this program is taken from Jason Mildrum, NT7S.
   All extra functions are written by Rob Engberts PA0RWE

-  UPDAT Dec 15 2019: You should use directly the second version of the code, written by LA3PNA.
+  UPDATE Dec 15 2019: You should use directly the second version of the code, written by LA3PNA.
 It works from 1 MHz up.